 With current technology, lake trout probably cannot be eliminated from Yellowstone Lake.
 However, ongoing management of the problem can significantly reduce lake trout population growth and maintain the cutthroat trout population, which is a critical ecological link between Yellowstone Lake and its surrounding landscape.

-Reducing the lake trout population to a level that will have only minor impacts to the cutthroat trout population is predicted to take until 2025—provided we maintain current high levels of suppression effort.
+Reducing the lake trout population to a level that will have only minor impacts to the cutthroat trout population is predicted to take place in the near future—provided we maintain current high levels of suppression effort.
 Given the high reproductive potential of this lake trout population, it will rebound immediately and dramatically if we reduce the suppression effort.

 Bigelow, P.E.
 2009.
 Predicting areas of lake trout spawning habitat within Yellowstone Lake, Wyoming.
 Doctoral dissertation, University of Wyoming, Laramie, WY.